 The region is situated on the southeast coast of Finland, on the shores of the Baltic Sea.
 It consists of the cities of Kotka and Hamina and the municipalities of Pyhtää, Miehikkälä and Virolahti.
 An attractive seaside region, a beautiful natural environment, the river Kymijoki with its rapids, wonderful urban parks, and about 88,000 friendly people await you – all in an hour’s journey from Helsinki and just a stone’s throw from the Russian border.

 Pyhtää offers a vast range of activities.
-The fascinating Kaunissaari Island, the hikers and skiers’ favourite – Valkmusa National Park– and the Sirius Sport Resort are sure to raise your pulse rate.
+The fascinating Kaunissaari Island, the hikers and skiers’ favourite – Valkmusa National Park– are sure to raise your pulse rate.

 - Founded: 1347